yutingshih/eai2024-final/quant/smoothquant/README.md

         └── llama2-smooth-w8a8.pt
 ```

-The latest quantized weights is in `weights/smoothquant-1226/`.
+The latest smoothed Llama2 weights is in `weights/smoothquant-0105/`, and the latest smoothed Llama3 weights is in `weights/smoothquant-0103/`.

 ## Quantize FP16 Model to INT8